-The City Council recognizes that use of the cite and release process may not be appropriate in all instances and that SMPD officers may find it necessary to arrest a person suspected of having committed any of the above-listed offenses if any of the following circumstances are present:
+The City Council further recognizes that the use of the cite and release process may not be appropriate in all instances, and that SMPD officers may find it necessary to arrest a person suspected of having committed any of the above-listed offenses only if any of the following circumstances are present:

 - 1. The subject does not provide satisfactory evidence of personal identification to allow for citation. - 2.
 The subject is not a resident of the county in which the offense was allegedly committed.
-For the purposes of this Section, an individual who lives, works, or goes to school in the county where the offense was allegedly committed will be deemed to be a resident of that county.
+For the purposes of this Section, an individual who lives, works, or goes to school in the county where the offense was allegedly committed will be deemed to be a resident of Hays County .
 In determining whether the subject is able to provide satisfactory evidence of personal identification, it shall be acknowledged that not all persons are able to produce a government-issued ID.
 Therefore, although a government-issued ID is preferred, the City shall accept other forms of identification, regardless of expiration date, including but not limited to: any state or federally-issued ID, utility or rent bill, student ID, or other forms of identification that include an individual's name and address, as well as photos of the aforementioned forms of identification. - 3.
 There is reason to believe that the safety of persons (including the subject) would be imminently endangered by the release of the subject.
-In making this assessment, it shall be considered whether the subject has the physical or mental capacity to endanger the safety of themselves or the public, whether the subject is carrying a weapon, and/or if the subject has made immediate threats against other individuals in the area.
-In cases in which the subject appears to suffer from mental illness and/or addiction, a referral to appropriate medical and/or psychiatric services in lieu of arrest may be more appropriate. - 4.
+In making this assessment, it shall be considered whether the subject has the physical or mental capacity to endanger the safety of themselves or the public, whether the subject is unlawfully carrying a weapon, and/or if the subject has made immediate threats against other individuals in the area.
+In cases in which the subject appears to suffer from mental illness and/or addiction, a referral to appropriate medical and/or psychiatric services in lieu of arrest shall be considered in accordance with SMPD policy. - 4.
 The subject demands to be taken before a magistrate. - 5.
 The subject has an outstanding arrest warrant from a criminal law enforcement agency. - 6.
 The subject is also suspected of having committed an offense for which the cite and release process is not allowed by state law.

 In any case where an arrest is made for the above-listed offenses, the specific reasons for making the arrest instead of issuing a citation shall be included in the incident report.
+No arresting officer described in this section shall be charged with any criminal offense for non-compliance with this ordinance.